raydot/JavaScript30/readme.md

 Finishing what we started in #24.
 Looks pretty cool!
 Todo: why does the animation require the change of both display and opacity?

+## 27 Click and Drag to Scroll

+Mouse events!
+Use them to build a sliding carousel.
+My elephant walk code is weak.

+## 28 Video Speed Controller UI

+We build a video speed controller UI.
+A pretty decent exercise in tying a few things together but I think could have come earlier in the series.
+C'est la vie.

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.